 Creating a fluid and harmonious visual experience for your audience that allows a seamless flow from your ads to your website is a best practice which is commonly overlooked.
 If your ads are aesthetically pleasing, have captivating copy and great branding, but then the corresponding landing page is, well, terrible, there’s a good chance that visitor is leaving and never coming back.
 You just paid for a click for no reason.

-You need a cohesive message and tone, from the ad that made that person click, to the moment they follow through to the conversion.
+You need a cohesive message and tone, starting from the ad that made that person click, to the moment they follow through to the conversion.
 If your ad is an image of crystal clear blue waters and a white sandy beach with tiki torches ablaze, but your landing page is offering a work-from-home opportunity that can make just about anyone rich (just watch this 12 minute video), you’re very likely going to get a bounce from an overwhelming amount of visitors.
 That’s not to say you shouldn’t use witty and clever images that get great responses (Hey, who doesn’t love kittens?), but they should make sense and not be too far off from the product or service you’re selling.
 When there is a nonsensical disconnect, it’s not only confusing to those who actually click-through, but can lead to a disturbingly high bounce-rate and a ton of clicks that were useless.

 Want to learn more about creating an effective landing page?
 Check out our blog post here.